BartBroeckx/Mendelian/vignettes/Mendelian-vignette.md

 All three objects contain 21 columns and 8 or 9 rows.
 Each row has columns specifying the chromosome, position ("region") and associated variant ("allele") found.

 As we might expect, one variant might be associated with more than one functional unit.
-This is demonstrated at line 7 in CLCfile1 where the variant causes an amino-acid change in both ENSCAFT00000043665 and ENSCAFT00000048679:
+This is demonstrated at line 7 in CLCfile1 where the variant causes an amino acid change in both ENSCAFT00000043665 and ENSCAFT00000048679:

 ```r